 21. Are Mothers More Naturally Caring Than Dads?

 Whether or not mothers are actually more caring depends mostly on your stance on nature vs. nurture.
-While one's own empathy is certainly affected by the environment one was raised in, one element is consistent across the board regarding empathy and care: the higher the empathy, the greater the responsiveness.
+While one's own empathy is certainly affected by the environment one was raised in, one element is consistent across the board: the higher the empathy, the greater the responsiveness.

-Children need care, and fathers tend to get a bad reputation regarding child care and empathy.
+Children need care, and fathers often get a bad reputation for child care and empathy.
 However, responsiveness tends to manifest itself in terms of how one cares for the baby.

 Thus, the solution to the problem is not to push the caregiving task to the mom but to increase the dad's empathy, which means getting involved in significant milestones, such as ultrasounds, births, feedings, etc.

-Don't sit out because you are "not equipped" for children.
-You are equipped to provide and protect, which you cannot do if you don't invest your time and effort to be there for the "little" things.
+Don't sit out because you are "not equipped" to be with children.
+You are equipped to provide and protect, but you cannot do so if you don't invest your time and effort in being there for the "little" things.

 22. Is Black Poop From My Baby Normal?